 Share This Article

 While the world of business is mostly dominated by men, powerful women have come along and made their mark in a major way.
-There’s still a discrepancy regarding the number of men working in executive positions and how much they’re making.
-However, considerable progress has been made thus far, and it doesn’t seem to be slowing down.
+In fact, here’s proof that women can handle their own in the business world.

 As the number of powerful women in the workplace continues to grow, it’s especially inspiring to keep an eye on the growing number of women in leadership positions.

 Below is a list of twenty women who are executives in prominent companies: